zrzka/blackmamba/README.rst

 Black Mamba checks for updates automatically (once a day).
 This can be modified via ``check_for_updates`` and ``check_interval`` variables in the ``updates`` module.
-Anyway, if you see a message about new version available, just repeat package installation steps to install new version util real updates will be implemented.
+Anyway, if you see a message about new version available, just repeat package installation steps to install new version until real update will be implemented.